TheRoboticsClub/gsoc2025-Ashish_Ramesh/docs/_tabs/about.md

 <!-- > Hello!
 {: .prompt-tip } -->

-Hi, I'm Ashish Ramesh, a GSoC 2025 contributor working with JdeRobot on the project
+Hi, I'm Ashish Ramesh, a Google Summer of Code (GSoC) 2025 contributor working with JdeRobot on the project

 **“Robotics-Academy: Porting Exercises to Native ROS2 with Direct Topic Integration ”.**